How KitOps is Different

 ModelKits & Git

 Code related to model development is often easier to store in ModelKits where it is always in-sync with the Jupyter Notebook, serialized model, and datasets used during development.
-Larger codebases and code related to application integrations is best kept in git, but is often helpful to also package into the ModelKit (a codebase can be stored in a ModelKit so that anyone can see the state of the code at the point that the project's ModelKit was versioned).
+Larger codebases and code related to application integrations are best kept in git, but is often helpful to also package into the ModelKit (a codebase can be stored in a ModelKit so that anyone can see the state of the code at the point that the project's ModelKit was versioned).

 Dataset Storage